COMPUTER REACH makes technology available to people most in need through refurbished equipment, computer literacy, training, and support.

 Board of Directors

 Susan worked for several years with a local nonprofit organization focused on at-risk adolescents where she served first as Development Director, then as Director of Program Design, Research & Best Practices.
 With a cross-cultural background in adolescent psychology, she continually researched best practices in the fields of education, counseling, and adolescent psychology to inform and improve a unique and holistic approach to working with urban youth.
 Synthesizing these practices into a framework for program excellence, she designed and re-tooled direct services to optimally meet the academic and psychosocial needs of at-risk adolescents.
 She collected and analyzed outcome data to form a feedback loop for program excellence and leveraged her unique skill sets in both development and program design to help attract necessary funding resources.
 In addition to her work in the nonprofit sector, Susan has taught Developmental Psychology and Educational Psychology at both the University of Pittsburgh and Chatham College.

-Dave remains an Apple computer consultant in his 26th year serving Western PA, WV, OH, MD.
+Since 1988 Dave has been an Apple computer consultant serving Western PA, WV, OH, MD.

 In addition to serving Apple clients in homes, schools and business, Dave formed the North Pittsburgh Macintosh Users Group in 1996.
 That organization spawned the Mac Missionaries volunteer-based recycling effort, later expanding operations in 2010 to create Computer Reach, a 501c3 designated public charity.
 In 2012 Dave expanded Computer Reach beyond Apple refurbishing to include PCs running Linux and mobile devices.

 Pastor, Calvary United Methodist Church, North Side, and Director of the Pittsburgh Methodist Church Union.
 He served as director of Connectional Ministries for the Western PA Conference and has been involved with Igniting Ministry since its inception.